 What’s good?
 There is power.
 This frigging guitar slashes hard.
 I saw Lou Reed as the opening act to U2 in Belfast 1987 or 88.
 How ridiculous, to have him as an “opener”, compared to “Bono Vox” and that most pretentious of all bands.
 He was just getting back on his feet after a long polytoxicomanic addiction phase, and he certainly knows where that good comes from.
 Cause as every junkie and ex-junkie will tell you, even if you don’t ask: there’s nothing better, it’s just good.
 2 or 3 years later I bumped into Laurie Anderson at the Barcelona airport, not knowing that they would marry some years later, after they both got heavily involved with buddism.
 God, what a guy, what good is a computerized nose?
 To me, he will remain to be one of 20ths century most important poets.
 More so than Patti Smith, more so even than Cohen.
 As far as I am concerned, there’s not many poets around.
 A poet is always a singer.
 He makes people sing the lines.
 What’s good?
 One of the most uplifting songs I know.
 And the ending does not give anything away.
 Life’s not fair at all.
 Why would it need to be?

 Calling all angels.
 The original, much better than the cover by KD Laing.
 But still: shiveringly esoteric, my Roland song.
 In 1982 just before Abitur I did a 8mm short with him in which he morphs into a puppet whilst putting a record on to a grammophone in the deep forest, mixing Terje Ripdal, a Norwegian Jazz guitarist and that German song from Big Science by Laurie Anderson.
-Roland died of Aids when I was in China in 1995, after his love had died of a lung pneumonia as a follow-up of their Finland trip.
+Roland died of Aids when I was in China in 1995, he caught it deliberately after his love had died of a lung pneumonia as a follow-up of their Finland trip.
 It was all so gruesome, but Roland was not only an “old soul” as we all knew, he looked as such, too: Even at the tender age of 14, he had Augenringe like Dumbledore (there was no Dumbledore than, I’m just using this as an example).
 He was the guy for the “natural drugs”.
 With him I had everything from Johanniskrautschnaps to Stechapfel/Atropin, Fliegenpils, Muskat, Magic mushrooms, Erdpfeifen (legendary, his were the best), and that Mescalin/Peyotl-cactus we stole from the Palmengarten.
 Yes, he was with me and Jesko when I got hung up on the worst mescaline trip ever, in the midst of my Abitur.

 Gravity’s Angel.
 Yet another Angel song.
 But different.
 Relating to Pynchon’s Gravity’s Rainbow, implicating that he must have been a really ugly guy (not true!), but since he always knows what to say, he set the stage.